IDS - What we do

-The International Projects and Development Services Section is part of the International Programme Resources department and exists to serve local Salvation Army personnel in developing countries who, day by day, extend a hand to their neighbours to help them out of this poverty, whoever they may be.
-This support can take a variety of forms:
+The International Development Services exists to serve local Salvation Army personnel in developing countries who, day by day, extend a hand to their neighbours to help them out of poverty, whoever they may be.

 There are five main focus areas for the project implementation.
 These vary extensively depending on the specific case.
 They include the following areas:

 Using the resources available to build on strengths of a community and make sure the work carried out is utilising the aptitude of the environment.